 Email your guest requests or guest recommendations to: Ethan (at) BombBomb (dot) com

 The first 30 to 60 days in Apple Podcasts are critical to a podcast’s success.
 If you enjoy this podcast and look forward to the guests and insights coming your way, please take a couple of minutes to:

 1. Go to The Customer Experience Podcast in iTunes

 3. Rate the podcast

 Thank you so much for your support!

 Build real relationships, even when you’re restricted to emails, text messages, and social messaging.

 Get face to face at scale through simple, personal videos to accelerate the sales cycle and improve your customers’ experiences.

-The definitive guide better business communication is available for preorder right now (release and ship date: April 23, 2019).
+The definitive guide better business communication is available right now.
 See the authors’ video, read kind endorsements, and discover what’s inside the book by visiting BombBomb.com/Book.